The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 The next natural question is: why not use Camino, which (like Firefox) has all of the great browsing characteristics of Mozilla, but with a "native" Mac OS X interface?
 That's a good question, but one answer lies in the fact that Firefox - being a multiplatform project - seems to be along a much more comprehensive track of improvement and fine tuning, while Camino sees much less substantial enhancement on a regular basis.
 More tellingly, Firefox's remarkable extensions are not supported in Camino.

-Version 2.0.x is a must-download (yet evolutionary) release that aims to essentially and substantially refine version 1.5.x's already-polished browsing experience.
+Version 3.6 is a must-download release that aims to substantially refine version 3.5's already-polished browsing experience.
 Highlights include:

-• Version 2.0, as with version 1.5, provides Java functionality via the sometimes-flaky Java Embedding Plugin, which helps Carbon-based browsers take advantage of Apple's latest Cocoa-based Java framework (which powers Java in Safari and all browsers based upon Apple's "WebKit").
+• Version 3.6 - as with versions 3.5, 3.0, 2.0 and 1.5 - provides Java functionality via the sometimes-flaky Java Embedding Plugin, which helps Carbon-based browsers take advantage of Apple's latest Cocoa-based Java framework (which powers Java in Safari and all browsers based upon Apple's "WebKit").
 The problem here is that the Java Embedding Plugin is a "hack" in the truest sense of the word, and this may cause flakiness (especially in the browser's user interface) when viewing pages containing Java applets.
 Disabling Java support in Firefox's preferences - or removing the "MRJPlugin.plugin" and "JavaEmbeddingPlugin.bundle" files from the Firefox.app/Contents/MacOS/Plugins folder altogether may be your best bet at getting a foundation of stability with Java-based pages that may otherwise cause you problems.

 The Burning Edge and the Firefox release note archive have more detailed information regarding this and all previous releases.